LiskHQ/lisk-docs/docs/lisk-chain/lisk-tools/embedded-wallet-providers.md

 This page summarizes providers of embedded wallets that support the Lisk network.

 Embedded wallet providers support developers to integrate web3 wallets directly into an application, rather than requiring a separate browser extension or app.
 They allow users to take action without leaving the host application.

-## Panna

-The [Panna-SDK](https://github.com/LiskHQ/panna-sdk) is a developer-first toolkit for building seamless, user-friendly decentralized applications.
-It combines essential Web3 infrastructure with pre-built UI components to help developers create apps that feel like Web2.

-Panna is designed to make Web3 app development as smooth and intuitive as possible by offering:

-- **Invisible Web3 for users**: abstract away wallets, gas fees, and onboarding complexity
-- **Plug-and-play Web3 features**: social login, fiat onramps, and transaction handling
-- **Composable React UI components**: rapidly build polished Web3-enabled interfaces

-By streamlining both the developer experience and the user journey, Panna enables teams to ship modern, production-ready dApps — without the usual complexity of Web3 development.

 ## Privy